 CAPS – Close to my heart is the Conference for Astronomy and Physics Students, I’ve attended one in Sheffield (2012) and helped to organise one in St Andrews (2014).
-It’s only for students who are members of the IoP (anyone can join for free or cheaply), but it really is an awesome experience.
 It will be in Newcastle, June 2018!

-CUWiP – The Conference for Undergraduate Women in Physics in the UK will be returning!
-It takes place at Oxford University in March every year; in 2015 it was a pretty amazing experience to stay in one of the colleges and meet Dame Jocelyn Bell!
+CUWiP – The Conference for Undergraduate Women in Physics in the UK will be hosted by the University of York, March 2020.
+I went in 2015, it was a pretty amazing experience to stay in one of the Oxford colleges and meet Dame Jocelyn Bell!

-NAM – The National Astronomy Meeting is organised by the RAS each year.
-It will be in Lancaster in 2019.
+NAM – The next National Astronomy Meeting will be in Bath, July 2020.

 NSSC – The UKSEDS National Student Space Conference features talks by leading space science and industry figures, a careers fair, and more.
-It’ll be in March 2019 in Edinburgh.
+It’ll be in March 2020 in Birmingham.

 CUWiP – These conferences for women studying Physics across the US is what inspired the UK CUWiP to come into being!